theorx/Reflectionist/README.md

 Reflectionist
 =============

-Reflectionist is alibrary for analyzing a php class file.
+Reflectionist is a library for analyzing a php class file.